 I have also taped a video showing you how to fill in the application for the Kitagutschein so you know what to put in which field.

 In addition to the videos, I have included a number of checklists as well as templates for contacting the Kitas and Tagesmütter for those of you who may not be fluent in German yet.
 The course also includes an excel list of Kitas in Berlin.
 Links to contacts for co-working offices complete the course as well as names of nanny agencies and organisations which are able to conduct the search for you.

 Here are the DELIVERABLES

-Online course - How to find a Kita in Berlin a list of all Kitas in your district in an Excel format which you can easily filter an explanatory video to show you exactly how to fill in the application for Kitagutschein
+Online course - How to find a Kita in Berlin a list of all Kitas in Berlin in an Excel format which you can easily filter an explanatory video to show you exactly how to fill in the application for Kitagutschein